winglang/wing/docs/05-reference/winglang-spec.md

 Interfaces represent a contract that a class must fulfill.
 Interfaces are defined with the `interface` keyword.
-Both preflight and inflight signatures are allowed.
+Currently, preflight interfaces are allowed, while inflight interfaces are not supported yet (see [`inflight interface`: cannot reference interfaces instances from an inflight context](https://github.com/winglang/wing/issues/1961)).
-If the `inflight` modifier is used in the interface declaration, all methods will be automatically considered inflight methods. `impl` keyword is used to implement an interface or multiple interfaces that are separated with commas.
+`impl` keyword is used to implement an interface or multiple interfaces that are separated with commas.

 All methods of an interface are implicitly public and cannot be of any other